-So, if you want to stay on track with your app development project, whether it’s in terms of schedule or getting the app that you want, besides regular communication with the development agency, effective project management is a must.
+So, if you want to stay on track with your app development project, whether it’s in terms of schedule or getting the app that you want, besides regular communication with the development agency, effective project management techniques is a must.

 And especially your Project Manager must take care of the project management triangle.

-What is the Project Management Triangle, anyway?
+What is Project Management Triangle?

-Project Management Triangle also referred to as the Iron Triangle or the Project Management Triple Constraint defines the basic constraints that a project operates within, namely, Scope, Time and Cost.
+Project Management Triangle also referred as the Iron Triangle or the Project Management Triple Constraint defines the basic constraints that a project operates within, namely, Scope, Time and Cost.

 Introducing modifications to any of the three aspects of the Project Management Triangle is quite difficult.

-For instance, Let’s suppose you are a Project Manager and your client insists on adding more functionalities to the product.
+For instance, let’s suppose you are a Project Manager and your client insists on adding more functionalities to the product.
 Increasing the project scope implies that the time required to build the product will increase and that would eventually increase the cost of a project.

 So, to ensure that the project costs don’t exceed the budget and the product is delivered within the timeframe with the right functionality, it is essential to have an understanding of the mutual dependency of the three constraints.

-Being ignorant of the Project Management Triple Constraint might put you at a risk of making the wrong decisions and it may adversely impact the success of your project.
+Being ignorant of the Project Management Triple Constraint might put you at risk of making the wrong decisions and it may adversely impact the success of your project.

-Keeping the triple constraints of a Project Management Triangle in mind while you spearhead a project will help you adapt to the changing requirements while assuring that the project is delivered on time and doesn’t exceed the budget.
+Keeping the triple constraints of Project Management Triangle in mind while you spearhead a project will help you adapt to the changing requirements while assuring that the project is delivered on time and doesn’t exceed the budget.